AlexWills37/Dumpling-Backend-Server/docs/TelemetryData.md

 {
     "header": {
         "platform": "Quest2", // Can be "Quest2" OR "Cardboard".
+        "simulation": "jellyfish", // The name of the simulation.
         "version": "1.0.0", // The version of the simulation.
         "size": 331, // The amount of telemetry entries in this chunk.
     },